-The Massachusetts Experiment Station continually participates with UMass Extension in comprehensive stakeholder engagement process that resulted in the specification of nine critical issues that define the conceptual structure for our programs.
-These nine issues, that also serve as the UMass Extension Planned Programs in the Federal Plan of Work, are strategically important because they reflect the convergence of our USDA mission and the research and teaching capacity of University of Massachusetts while being fundamentally important to the citizen of Massachusetts.
-The nine critical issues encompass a host of regional concerns that are not defined, or bound by, the borders of the state of Massachusetts (e.g., food production, water and ecosystem protection, and economic development).
-They also cut across the matrix of all of the planned programs of MAES.
+The Massachusetts Experiment Station has participated fully with UMass Extension in a recent comprehensive stakeholder engagement process that resulted in the specification of eight critical issues that define the conceptual structure for our programs.
+These eight issues, that also serve as the UMass Extension Planned Programs in the Federal Plan of Work, are strategically important because they reflect the convergence of our USDA mission and the research and teaching capacity of University of Massachusetts while being fundamentally important to the citizen of Massachusetts.
+The eight critical issues encompass a host of regional concerns that are not defined, or bound by, the borders of the state of Massachusetts (e.g., food production, water and ecosystem protection, and economic development).
+They also cut across all of the planned programs of MAES.
 Addressing these issues from a regional or multi-state perspective brings additional practical and intellectual resources to bear and creates the potential for more comprehensive and cost effective programs.
 The Center for Agriculture is designed to insure integration of research and educational programs.
 Integrating research and education programs is the key element in our strategy to address the complex of critical issues identified by our stakeholders.
-This project is currently being rewritten to accommodate the additional issues that have become critical to the state.
-Data on these will be provided via statistical web documentation in conjunction with Umass Extension and the Massachusetts Department of Agriculture.
 Academic scholarship and traditional process of scientific discovery are crucial for solving problems related to water quality, food production, ecosystem and human health.
 However, for scientific knowledge to be useful to our constituents, a variety of approaches, technologies, curriculum and other appropriate mechanisms are needed for translating science into practice.
 In many cases, research and outreach can be integrated within a single programmatic effort, operating seamlessly, rather than as distinct process, in pursuit of an organizationally defined set of goals.
-Representatives from both the MAES & UMExt have been working with the Massachusetts Department of Agricultural Resources to promote an important initiative in Massachusetts.
-Through these efforts and along with the collaborative efforts of many of our commodity stakeholder groups a grant for an Agricultural Innovation Center has again been funded at \$2.7 million by the state.
-This Center shall provide a broad range of technical and business development services to the commonwealth's agricultural producers so that they may add value to the commonwealth's agricultural economy.